NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The names of member zones are represented on the RDATA side (instead of as a part of owner names) of a PTR record, so that all valid domain names may be represented regardless of their length [@!RFC1035].
 This PTR record MUST be the only record in the PTR RRset with the same name.
 More than one record in the RRset denotes a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
-The reason a catalog zone is considered broken SHOULD always be communicated clearly to the operator (e.g. through a log message).

 For example, if a catalog zone lists three zones "example.com.", "example.net." and "example.org.", the member node RRs would appear as follows: